bjks/gfp_gaussian_process/README.md

 ## Run
 `cd bin`
 `./gfp_gaussian <csv file created by moma>`
+The columns that are taken from the csv file can be set by modifying `csv_config.txt`, although defaults are set.
+The parameter space is defined in `parameter_bound.txt`.

+# Notes gfp_gaussian_process

-## Dependencies
+## Libraries
-- nlopt
+- Minimization: nlopt
   - can be installed via cmake
   - can be statically compiled easily
-- Eigen
+- Linear algebra: Eigen
   - available via modules

-# Notes gfp_gaussian_process

-## TODO
+## TODO: Likelihood calculation
+- [x] mean and covariance matrix at cell division, log_likelihood, posterior
-- set initial guess for mean and covariance matrix
+- [x] set initial guess for mean and covariance matrix, (not really tested yet)
-- implement mean and covariance matrix
+- [ ] prior distribution for the next cell state: calculation of mean and covariance matrix
-- testing of entire likelihood implementation
+    ```cpp
+    void mean_cov_model(MOMAdata &cell,
+                        double t, double ml,
+                        double gl, double sl2,
+                        double mq, double gq,
+                        double sq2, double b);
+    ```
+- [ ] get a simulated data set as reference and test everything
-- decide on output
+- [ ] decide on output

 ## Structure